-The more shares we sell in our offering, the greater our challenge will be to invest all of our net offering proceeds.
-The large size of our offering increases the risk of delays in investing our net proceeds promptly and on attractive terms.
-Pending investment, the net proceeds of our offering may be invested in permitted temporary investments, which include short-term United States government securities, bank certificates of deposit and other short-term liquid investments.
+The more shares we sell in our offerings, the greater our challenge will be to invest all of the proceeds.
+The large size of our offerings increases the risk of delays in investing our net proceeds promptly and on attractive terms.
+Pending investment, the net proceeds of the offerings may be invested in permitted temporary investments, which include short-term United States government securities, bank certificates of deposit and other short-term liquid investments.
 The rate of return on these investments, which affects the amount of cash available to make distributions to stockholders, has fluctuated in recent years and most likely will be less than the return obtainable from the type of investments in the real estate industry we seek to acquire or originate.
-Therefore, delays we encounter in the selection, due diligence and acquisition or origination of investments would likely limit our ability to pay distributions to you and lower your overall returns.
+Therefore, delays we encounter in the selection, due diligence and acquisition or origination of investments would likely limit our ability to pay distributions to our stockholders and lower their overall returns.
 In addition, cash and cash equivalents may potentially subject us to concentration of risk and at times, balances with any one financial institution may exceed the Federal Deposit Insurance Corporation insurance limits.
-As of September 30, 2023, we held \$31 million of cash and cash equivalents inclusive of unrestricted cash held by our consolidated subsidiaries and had \$75 million of available capacity to draw on our credit facility.
+As of December 31, 2024, we had approximately \$36.1 million of unrestricted cash and cash equivalents.